Signalen/signalen.org/index.md

 ## The Signalen teams

+Amsterdam has had a Signalen team in place since 2018

-[VNG Realisatie](https://www.vngrealisatie.nl/) is working together with Den Bosch, Almere and Amsterdam to make Signalen fully reusable outside of Amsterdam.
+[VNG Realisatie](https://www.vngrealisatie.nl/) is working together with Den Bosch, Almere and the Amsterdam team to make Signalen fully reusable outside of Amsterdam.

-The team will start work in spring 2020.
+The VNG team will start work in spring 2020.

-This project is being stewarded by the [Foundation for Public Code](https://publiccode.net/).
+This codebase is being stewarded by the [Foundation for Public Code](https://publiccode.net/).

 ## Find out more